WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. The **Home** page will diplay a list of entities from the table storage.
+1. The **Home** page will display a list of entities from the table storage.
 To do so, replace the **Index** action to retrieve the entire list of entities from the table storage using the **PhotoDataServiceContext** with the following code.

 	(Code Snippet - _GettingStartedWindowsAzureStorage - Ex3-TableStorageIndex_)